FeatureBaseDB/www/content/docs/tutorials.md

     mole_ids=cluster.query(“inverse-mol”,Intersect(*bit_maps)).values()[0]["bits"]
     ```

-* From list of chembl_id, query all “on” position from mol db, if the length of array of “on” position is matched to len(fp) then return that chembl_id, otherwise the given SMILES does not exist.
+* From list of chembl_id, query all “on” position from mol index, if the length of array of “on” position is matched to len(fp) then return that chembl_id, otherwise the given SMILES does not exist.

     ```python
     for m in mole_ids: